gilch/hissp/README.md

 This requires incremental compilation and evaluation of forms, like the REPL.

 #### Modularity
-The Hissp language is made of tuples, not text.
+The Hissp language is made of tuples (and values), not text.
 The basic reader included with the project just implements convenient way to write them.
-It's possible to write Hissp in "readerless mode" by writing the tuples in Python.
+It's possible to write Hissp in "readerless mode" by writing these tuples in Python.

 Batteries are not included because Python already has them.
 Hissp's standard library is Python's.